Celebrating and remembering the events of Holy Week

 What is it?

-In 2007, over the course of Holy Week, I led a project called Jerusaleynsham (a combination of Jerusalem and Eynsham‚ the village where I live).
+Some years ago, over the course of Holy Week, I led a project called Jerusaleynsham (a combination of Jerusalem and Eynsham‚ the village where I live).
 The idea was simple: I superimposed a map of first century Jerusalem over the village.
 Then, each day we would recreate the events of the week‚ meeting together to read the gospel accounts at the time when they occurred, and in the Eynsham equivalent of where they occurred.

 So, for example, the Temple roughly covered the area of the Eynsham playing fields.
 So, when the gospels said Jesus went to the Temple early in the morning, we did exactly that.
 Broadly speaking, each day there was a morning meeting at 7 am and an evening ‘catch up’ meeting at 7 pm.

-In order to help other churches enjoy the same experience I have developed this into The Longest Week Live, based on my book, The Longest Week.
+I subsequently did the event at another town as well, where it worked equally well.
+So, in order to help other churches enjoy the same experience I have developed this into The Longest Week Live, based on my book, The Longest Week.
 With these resources you can recreate the events of Holy Week where you live, you can meet in the right place, at the right time, in your own town or village.